DannyCamenisch/INI-Summary/The Neural Code.md

 ![[nonlinearity_filters.png]]

 ## Population Activity
 Normally this linear filter and nonlinear sigmoid function are not known.
-We only now the high-dimensional data that results in a low-dimensional neuronal firing.
+We only know the high-dimensional data that results in a low-dimensional neuronal firing.
 We therefore are interested in how a whole population of neurons behave.
 (Nowadays a single probe can record the activity of up to 1'000'000 neurons)

 >Population coding refers to information available from an ensemble of neurons.

 ### Finding the mean population response vector
 We measure the spiking activity given by combination of features.
+In the diagram, we plot a stimulus as blue if it causes a spike and red if it doesn't.

 ![[population_response_vector.png]]

-The blue vector is then the so called response vector, with this we can project a stimuli in the direction of neuronal response.
+The blue vector is then the so called response vector, it connects the mean of the baseline with the mean of the spike cluster.
+With this we can project a stimuli in the direction of neuronal response and determine if it will cause a spike or not, depending on with side of the decision boundary it lies.

 ![[population_responce_projection.png]]

 ### Finding the I/O function
 The I/O function is given by:
 $$P(\text{spike} | \text{stimulus}) = P(\text{spike}|s_1)$$
 which can be found from data using the Bayes rule.
+If the probability of a stimulus is the same as the probability of a stimulus given a spike, we can say that they are unrelated.
+If however these are not the same, we found a criteria for the I/O function.

 ### Population Distance Metrics
 Given multiple neurons: